India's IT Landscape — Why Now?

 - Obtained automatically via SPICe+ for new companies

-- Foreign nationals can also obtain DIN with notarised passport
+- Foreign nationals can obtain DIN with notarised passport

 Memorandum & Articles of Association

-The MOA defines the company's constitution and scope of activities (Objects Clause).
+The MOA defines the company's constitution and scope via the Objects Clause.
 The AOA governs internal management, shareholder rights, and director powers.
-Both are foundational legal documents — never use standard templates for IT startups.
+Never use standard templates for IT startups.

 Key AOA Clauses for IT Startups